 - When the DNA result is confirmed, Early Check will give parents information, genetic counseling, help in finding special doctors and research studies looking for possible new treatments. - For some health conditions, more testing is needed to confirm the diagnosis, watch for symptoms, or plan treatment.
-This might include testing for a marker in the baby's blood, an imaging test like ultrasound, or an exam done by a doctor in a clinic. - If a baby needs urgent care, these additional tests will be done right away so that care can start sooner. - Whether additional tests are needed and what type of test depends on the possible health condition. - Early Check will also contact the baby's healthcare team to share results and information about treatment.
-They may also be contacted to complete a survey. - Before a baby's first birthday, an Early Check child development specialist will check in with the family to see how the baby and parent(s) are doing and to complete a survey about the baby's development and the parents' experience with Early Check.
+This might include testing for a marker in the baby's blood, an imaging test like ultrasound, or an exam done by a doctor in a clinic. - If a baby needs urgent care, these additional tests will be done right away so that care can start sooner. - Whether additional tests are needed and what type of test depends on the possible health condition. - Early Check will also contact the baby's healthcare team to share results and information about treatment. - Before a baby's first birthday, an Early Check child development specialist will check in with the family to see how the baby and parent(s) are doing and to complete a survey about the baby's development and the parents' experience with Early Check.